altocodenl/tagaway/readme.md

 ### Todo beta

-- Import server errors:
+- Import/upoad server errors:
+   - Geotagging 500 issue
+   - File consistency issue
+      - null bys3 entries
+      - three extraneous files in fs
+      - 52 extraneous files in S3

+   - [check] original names (with extension) of imported files are preserved.
-   - [check] When having a 4|5xx error, report username if present.
+   - [check] When having a 4|5xx error in upload, report username if present.
+   - Extraneous tags
       - Files missplacement of tags.
 Several photos have a tag applied that does not correlate to folders in which they are contained in G Drive. (ie: IMG_0111.jpg - which is IMG_0111.HEIC in Tom's G Drive).
       - sony tag, doesn't have folder tag, but has extraneous tag "sony"
-   - Buffer size error: Error: Cannot create a string longer than 0x1fffffe8 characters, server.js:1574.
-Make the hash without bringing the file to memory. limit: 536870888
    - FB-fLogo-Blue-printpackaging.tif files not found, error that breaks the upload
       - extraneous fs: "1923083612/5176e6a4-958a-4dda-b574-a1c9861ee06b-0.jpeg", "1923083612/5176e6a4-958a-4dda-b574-a1c9861ee06b-1.jpeg", "1923083612/7699f3e7-2ff8-4560-ae41-4067df52308d", "1923083612/d3e0aed2-6619-41a6-9d9a-c549ddb012e8-0.jpeg", "1923083612/d3e0aed2-6619-41a6-9d9a-c549ddb012e8-1.jpeg"

 - Backup logs to S3.

+- Upload/import
+   - Improve display of errors in upload & import:
+      - Show list of invalid pics/files.
+      - If there's a provider error, give a "try again" option with the same list.
+      - If there's another type of error, mark "ac;pic/server error".
+   - Endpoint to query latest uploads and imports (by date and by id).
+   - Show up to two latest uploads/imports and add a "show more" button to show more items.
+   - In recent uploads/imports, use date of latest item, not earliest.
+If not there, put it in the logs.
    - When starting import, for a couple of seconds the box still shows "your files are ready to be imported".
-- Improve display of errors in upload & import.
    - When error is shown in upload, it carries over to import.
 When coming back to upload, a blue icon looks huge.
-- In recent uploads/imports, use date of latest item, not earliest.
-If not there, put it in the logs.
    - Check if we can put folders & subfolder names as tags on folder upload.
    - Tags are not updated on import refreshes.
    - Search box height is incorrect.
 Must match to original design markup.
 When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
 It shouldn't do that.
+   - On shutdown, if there are S3 uploads, re-add it to the queue and send notification before shutting down.

 Safari bugs
    - Videos do not play in Safari Version 13.1.2 (15609.3.5.1.3): implement streaming (https://blog.logrocket.com/streaming-video-in-safari/)